-A Stanford-trained Brazilian professor of computer science has left several of the sacred cows of Bitcoin wounded in the field after submitting a systematic take down of several of the coin’s tropes questioning manipulators in a submission to the US Securities and Exchange Commission (SEC).
-The letter was in response to whether the SEC should green-light the VanEck SolidX Bitcoin Trust ETF:
+A Stanford-trained Brazilian professor of computer science has left several of the sacred cows of Bitcoin wounded in the field after submitting a systematic take down of several of the coin’s tropes to the US Securities and Exchange Commission (SEC).

 “While I am neither a citizen nor a resident of the US, this proposal would have impact in my country too; by, among other things, appearing to giv(e) legitimacy to Bitcoin as a legitimate investment, on par with company stocks and physical commodities.”

-He then argues that because the coin is not tied to any real world value-creation or asset, the price must necessarily be “fictitious,” established exclusively by speculation and quick-stepping bots.
+As well, writes the professor, because the coin is not tied to any real world value-creation or asset, its price must necessarily be “fictitious,” established exclusively by speculation and quick-stepping bots.

-He then argues that blockchain tech, including that of Bitcoin, is “irrelevant” and only partly immutable, and then goes on to suggest that the underlying chaos in unregulated Bitcoin spot markets would likely transfer to any derivative:
+He then goes on to suggest that the underlying chaos in unregulated Bitcoin spot markets would likely transfer to any derivative:

 “The proposed ETF would be essentially a proxy for bitcoin itself….invested in and traded on the same markets as stocks and bonds…rather than through bitcoin exchanges.
 Hence the financial soundness of that ETF, and its admissibility for trading in those markets, cannot be any better than those of bitcoin itself.”